-Bellevue University offers several academic programs that provide students the opportunity to certify in Secondary Education.
-This is not an academic major but a certification endorsement in a Secondary Education subject or field.
-Students who wish to obtain Initial Certification in order to teach any of the subject or field endorsements must complete the requirements of the Academic Major plus the Professional Education course sequence.
-To be fully accepted into the Teacher Education Program, candidates must have met minimum standards of progress and minimum cumulative GPA requirements.
-Complete details regarding admission to the program and other guidelines for progression through the program can be found on the University's website.
+To be fully accepted into the Teacher Education Program, candidates must have met the minimum standards of progress and minimum cumulative GPA requirements.
+Complete details regarding endorsement options, admission requirements, and other guidelines for progression through the program can be found on the University's website.